nozaq/terraform-aws-secure-baseline/README.md

 - Logs are automatically archived into Amazon Glacier after the given period(defaults to 90 days).
 - Set up CloudWatch alarms to notify you when critical changes happen in your AWS account.
 - Enable AWS Config in all regions to automatically take configuration snapshots.
-- Enable SecurityHub and subscribe CIS benchmark standard.
+- Enable SecurityHub and subscribe available standards.

 ### Networking